monsoonmaelstrom/book2/book2.md

 I don’t look back as I close the door behind me, even though the skin on the nape of my neck prickles slightly.
 I descend the staircase and let myself out through the front door.

-The temperature has decreased at least a good fifteen degrees since I entered the house, and I find myself wishing I had brought a jacket as I descend the steps to the street (( verify this matches with before )).
+The temperature has decreased at least a good fifteen degrees since I entered the house, and I find myself wishing I had brought a jacket as I descend the steps to the street.
 I hear an owl hoot somewhere nearby at nearly the same instance I hear a scuff behind me, followed by something smashing into my skull.
 Then there’s only darkness.

 ### 44 - Bury a Friend ^^2000 words^^

 It’s still dark out when I wake up, and Hazel isn’t beside me.
 She’s not anywhere in the room, and it doesn’t look like she came back after she left last night.
 I try to see if I can feel where she is through our connection, and all I can tell is that she feels distant, and she doesn’t respond.
 I’m hoping it’s just because she’s still mad at me, but I don’t think so.
-I’m pretty sure even if she is, and she probably is, she’d still respond, if for no other reason than that she would want me to in the same scenario.
+I’m pretty sure even if she is still mad at me, and she probably is, she’d respond, if for no other reason than that she would want me to in the same scenario.
 I don’t bother trying the ring.
 It’s unlikely I’ll get any more of a response from that.

 I check Hazel’s room, on the off chance she’s there.
 Or was there.
-When I get to the door though, I can already tell it’s unoccupied as soon as I touch the it.
-I remember Hazel’s doing the same thing to Davy’s door once and proclaiming that he wasn’t home.
-I didn’t understand how she knew.
+When I get to the door though, I can tell it’s unoccupied as soon as I touch the it.
+I remember Hazel doing the same thing to Davy’s door once and proclaiming that he wasn’t home.
+I didn’t understand then how she knew.
 But now I get it.
 Behind the door feels empty.
 I let myself in anyway, and the undisturbed dust on every surface agrees that she hasn’t been here at all since returning.

 Damn.